+Additionally, for the audits of FF's consolidated financial statements for the years ended December 31, 2022 and 2021, FF's current and former independent registered public accounting firms included an explanatory paragraph relating to FF's ability to continue as a going concern in their reports on FF's audited financial statements.
 FF's audit reports in 2022 and 2021 from its current and former independent registered public accounting firms include an explanatory paragraph stating that FF's recurring losses from operations and continued cash outflows from operating activities raise substantial doubt about FF's ability to continue as a going concern.
 FF's consolidated financial statements do not include any adjustments that may result from the outcome of this uncertainty.
-As of the date FF's audited consolidated financial statements as of December 31, 2022 were issued, FF management expected that it would be required to obtain additional funding to continue as a going concern within the next 12 months, resulting in there being substantial doubt about FF's ability to continue as a going concern.
+As of the date FF's unaudited condensed consolidated financial statements for the three months ended March 31, 2023 were issued, FF management expected that it would be required to obtain additional funding to continue as a going concern within the next 12 months, resulting in there being substantial doubt about FF's ability to continue as a going concern.
 If FF is unable to continue as a going concern, it may have to seek protection under applicable bankruptcy laws and/or liquidate or reorganize its assets and may receive less than the value at which those assets are carried on its consolidated financial statements.
 If such an event were to happen, it is likely investors would lose part or all of their investment.
 Future reports from FF's current independent registered public accounting firm may also contain statements expressing substantial doubt about FF's ability to continue as a going concern.
 If such doubt about FF continues, investors or other financing sources may be unwilling to provide additional funding to FF on commercially reasonable terms, or at all, and FF's business may be harmed.